MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 6. Visualization
 ^^^^^^^^^^^^^^^^
-The current state of the boxmanager can't visualize the 3D boxes properly.
-We recommend to use e2spt_boxer.py from EMAN2 to visualize the file in :file:`EMAN_3D`.
+You can visualize the 3D boxes using the napari boxmanager.
+The command is:

 .. prompt:: bash $

     napari_boxmanager /path/to/your/tomogram.mrc path/to/CBOX_3D/tomogram.cbox

-Then click File -> Read Box Coord